fluent/fluentd-docs-gitbook/input/tail.md

 Don't share `pos_file` between `in_tail` configurations.
 It causes unexpected behavior e.g. corrupt `pos_file` content.

 `in_tail` removes the untracked file position at startup.
-It means that the content of `pos_file` keeps growing until a restart when you tails lots of files with the dynamic path setting.
+It means that the content of `pos_file` keeps growing until a restart when you tail lots of files with the dynamic path setting.

-This [issue](https://github.com/fluent/fluentd/issues/1126) will be fixed in future.
+This issue can be solved by using `pos_file_compaction_interval`.

 ### `pos_file_compaction_interval`